Frugal Camping Tips

 - Take advantage of swimming area, hiking trails and bike paths at your campground

-- Traveling to a state or national park, see if you receive a discount based on your employer.
+- Traveling to a state or national park, see if you receive a discount based on your employer or military status.

 - As other campers leave, gather firewood that they have left behind, but never transport firewood from home to your destination.

 - Get outside and have family time around the campfire and enjoys your s’mores.

 Camping Posts You May Enjoy: